MarcRamonMoreno/Master-thesis-/README.md

 The file "average_glucose_orientation.tcl" performs the same operation but averages the set of angles, obtaining a central tendency value for each spatial subdivision of the crystal.

 The vector representation of the cellulose orientation angle was automated in the vector_representation_glucose_orientation.ipynb code, written in Python.

+CNC_6_20.pdb and CNC_6_20.psf are the coordinates and the topology files of the generated structure of the cellulose nanocrystal model employed in this Master thesis.